ToXiCRising/exifedit/README.md

 # Exifedit
 A very small tool to call exiftool to edit metadata of analog pictures.
 Build with Rust and Slint.

-# TODO!
+# Future Features and Ideas
-## Smallish Stuff
+- [ ] Color coding of carousel titles based on selection, and if writing of data was succesful
-- [ ] proper/better handling of exif field updates and default values
+- [ ] a way to remove pictures from current session

-- [ ] find a fix for the case of values being entered into exif fields before images are loaded
+- [ ] dynamic exif tile system

-## Bigger Stuff
+- [ ] loading bar?
 - [ ] implement image compression or better caching to optimize responsivenes

 ## Stuff